-The supervisors will begin planning and carrying out supervisory activities, including an assessment of significance and the setting up of a new Supervisory Examination Programme (setting up a Joint Supervisory Team (JST) in the case of a significant bank and conducting a Supervisory Review and Evaluation Process (SREP), stress tests, on-site inspections, thematic reviews, etc.).
+The supervisors will begin planning and carrying out supervisory activities, including an assessment of significance and the set-up of a new Supervisory Examination Programme (e.g. setting up a Joint Supervisory Team (in the case of a significant bank) and conducting the Supervisory Review and Evaluation Process (SREP), stress tests, on-site inspections and thematic reviews etc.)

 More generally, the supervisors will monitor the authorised entity's adherence to the submitted programme of operations.
-If it emerges that the new entity does not comply with the requirements set out in the authorisation decision or with the ongoing prudential requirements, the supervisors can take action, ranging from closer interaction through specific meetings and the use of supervisory powers to enforcement measures or even sanctions, depending on the extent of non-compliance.
+If it emerges that the new entity does not comply with the requirements set out in the authorisation decision or with the ongoing prudential requirements, the supervisors can take action, ranging from closer interaction through specific meetings and the use of supervisory powers to enforcement measures or even sanctions, depending on the extent of noncompliance.